 - Ankylosing spondylitis (rare)

 CBC should be obtained to rule out systemic infection.
 Counts are generally norma.
 Urinalysis is be performed to rule out an etiology of a urinary tract infection or prostatitis.

-Blood culture can be done in febrile patients but are often negative.
+A blood culture can be done in febrile patients but are often negative.

 In early osteitis pubis, x-rays do not have any finding.
-Widening of the pubic symphysis may be seen on anteroposterior view after few weeks.
+Widening of the pubic symphysis may be seen on anteroposterior view after a few weeks.